andrew-1/toy-sonos-web-controller/README.md

 ## How to run it

-Clone the repo and cd into the directory.
+Clone the repo and navigate to the frontend directory. install the node dependencies
 Build the react app
+Navigate to the backend directory.
-Create a virtual env and activate it.
+Create a virtual environment and activate it.
 Install the requirements.
 Run the server.

 On a mac or linux terminal this would be:
 ```
 git clone https://github.com/andrew-1/toy-sonos-web-controller.git toy-sonos-web-controller
-cd toy-sonos-web-controller
+cd toy-sonos-web-controller/frontend
+npm install
 npm run build
+cd ../backend/
-python3.9 -m venv env
+python3.9 -m venv venv
-source env/bin/activate
+source venv/bin/activate
 pip install -r requirements.txt
 python server.py
 ```